 Aviation as a human story, told through machines

-These experiences explore aviation history in Prague through the people who built the machines, flew them, and lived with the consequences of their path.
-They unfold across three locations in Prague, each revealing a different moment in the same human story.
+This wider concept explores aviation history in Prague through the people who built the machines, flew them, and lived with the consequences of their path.
+It unfolds across three locations in Prague, each revealing a different moment in the same human story.

 Across different periods, aircraft here reflect more than technical progress — they carry traces of passion for flying, private initiative, shared technical cultures, difficult choices, and long personal commitments made over decades.